simulation-tree/types/README.md

 ### Type registry loaders

 These are also generated like type banks.
-But differ in that they're only generated for projects with a `static void Main()` method, and load all type banks:
+But differ in that they're only generated for projects with an entry point (a `static void Main()` method).
+They load all type banks found in the project:
 ```cs
 TypeRegistryLoader.Load();
 ```